House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: optimarc, Shutterstock

-The next step in wood identification is to observe the color of the wood.
-Different types of wood vary in color, so some species are light beige or white, but others can be deep brown with reddish or pinkish hues.
+The next step in identification is to observe the color of the wood.
+Different types of wood vary in color; some species are light beige or white, but others can be deep brown with reddish or pinkish hues.
 You need to check if the color is stained or natural.
 Some woods lighten in sunlight, while others darken with age.
-You could tell different woods based on their color, but you will need to follow other steps to determine which exact wood type you are dealing with.
+You can identify wood based on the color, but you will need to follow other steps to determine which type you are dealing with.

-The third step in wood identification is to look at the wood grain.
+The third step in wood is to look at the wood grain.
 The grain texture can determine which kind of wood it is.
-Woodgrain depends on the species, although hardwoods are usually heavily grained and rough, while softwoods are light-grained with no visible pores.
+Woodgrain depends on the species, but hardwoods are usually heavily grained and rough, while softwoods are light-grained with no visible pores.

 Some grain types are:

-Straight grain represents wood whose wood fibers in the lumber run parallel to the long axis of the log.
+Straight grain represents wood with wood fibers in the lumber running parallel to the long axis of the log.

-Irregular grain represents wood whose grain runs irregularly and has unique twists and twirls.
+Irregular grain represents wood with irregular lines that have unique twists and twirls.

 Interlocked grain represents wood whose grain spirals around the log axis and reverses its direction.

-Diagonal grain represents wood whose grain is not parallel to the surfaces of the piece.
-Diagonal grain occurs when a straight-grained wood is not sawn along the vertical axis of the log.
+Diagonal grain is when the grain is not parallel to the surfaces of the piece.
+Diagonal grain occurs when a straight-grained wood is not cut along the vertical axis of the log.

 Wavy grain represents wood whose grain is wavy, and the fibers change through the log.